cugos/cugos.github.com/meetings/_posts/2021-04-21-cugos_monthly.md

 category: meetings
 notes: Zoom meeting details forthcoming
 ---
+**[Daniel Dufour](https://github.com/danieljdufour)** will introduce [geotiff.io](https://geotiff.io/) and [geoblaze](https://geoblaze.io), two open-source projects about realizing the scalability and power of true server-free processing.
+GeoBlaze is a blazing fast raster analysis engine written in pure JavaScript.
+GeoTIFF.io is a completely client-side application that uses GeoBlaze and allows people to visualize and analyze GeoTIFFs.

 **[@you](http://cugos.org/people/)** Introduce yourself!
 Or re-introuduce yourself!
 Please tell us about something cool you are working on, playing with, or otherwise inspires or puzzles you.
 [Add yourself here.](https://github.com/cugos/cugos.github.com/blob/master/meetings/_posts/2020-11-18-cugos_monthly.md) or reach out to hello@cugos.org